WickedWizard3588/PC-Setup/README.md

 ### Prerequisites
 None

+Please do not download the Source Code from the repo directly, since it is in the middle of a rewrite.
+Instead, download the [Latest Release](https://github.com/WickedWizard3588/PC-Setup/releases)

 _If you find a bug, or have new Ideas, please feel free to open an issue or PR or contact me through [Discord](http://discord.com/users/719421577086894101)_

 ### License